-The concomitant use of dolutegravir and other drugs may result in known or potentially significant drug interactions, some of which may lead to
+The concomitant use of Dolutegravir 50mg tablets or Dolutegravir Dispersible Tablets 10 mg and other drugs may result in known or potentially significant drug interactions, some of which may lead to [see 4.3), Drug Interactions 4.5)]:

-Loss of therapeutic effect of dolutegravir and possible development of resistance.

-Possible clinically significant adverse reactions from greater exposures of concomitant drugs.
+- Loss of therapeutic effect of Dolutegravir 50mg tablets or Dolutegravir Dispersible Tablets 10 mg and possible development of resistance. - Possible clinically significant adverse reactions from greater exposures of concomitant drugs.

-For concomitant drugs for which the interaction can be mitigated, please see Table 6 for steps to prevent or manage these possible and known significant drug interactions, including dosing recommendations.
-Consider the potential for drug interactions prior to and during therapy with dolutegravir; review concomitant medications during therapy with dolutegravir; and monitor for the adverse reactions associated with the concomitant drugs.
+For concomitant drugs for which the interaction can be mitigated, please see Table 3 for steps to prevent or manage these possible and known significant drug interactions, including dosing recommendations.
+Consider the potential for drug interactions prior to and during therapy with Dolutegravir 50mg tablets or Dolutegravir Dispersible Tablets 10 mg; review concomitant medications during therapy with Dolutegravir 50mg tablets or Dolutegravir Dispersible Tablets 10 mg; and monitor for the adverse reactions associated with the concomitant drugs.